julienandco/uplane-take-home/README.md

 # uplane-take-home

 A full-stack application that allows users to upload an image, process it through background removal and horizontal flipping, and then manage the resulting images.
+Check it out [here](https://uplane-image-processing-8uyd5tgo1-julienandcos-projects.vercel.app/)!

 ## Repo Structure